May 22nd 2018

 The Makeup Maniac

-The Makeup Maniac: 8 ways to look awake
+8 ways to fake looking awake

-Whether you’ve overegged it at the neighbour’s drinks party, marinaded yourself in Merlot during a particularly drawn out game of Monopoly or are simply cranky and exhausted from too many nights “sleeping” precariously on a relative’s air bed, the festive limbo period can be less than forgiving on the face.
-With the New Year celebrations fast approaching, not to mention a few cruel working days sprinkled in, I’ve conjured up some SOS face tips to make you look a million times better than you may actually be feeling.
+Whether you’ve overegged it at the neighbour’s drinks party, marinaded yourself in Merlot during a particularly drawn out game of Monopoly or are simply cranky and exhausted from too many nights “sleeping” precariously on a friend or relative’s air bed, the festive period can be less than forgiving on the face.
+With the seasonal celebrations fast approaching, not to mention a few cruel working days sprinkled in, I’ve conjured up some SOS face tips to make you look a million times better than you may actually be feeling.
 I can’t help you with that dry mouth/ emotional text regret/ mysterious mark on your leg, but your face is otherwise saved.

 Wash it away